Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Troy Stats and Trends

-- So far this season Troy has one win against the spread.
+- Troy has one win against the spread in seven games this year.

-- Troy's games this year have hit the over two times in six opportunities (33.3%).
+- Troy's games this season have gone over the point total two times in six opportunities (33.3%).

-- Troy is 1-2 against the spread and 4-0 overall in games when it scores more than 17.1 points.
+- Troy is 1-2 against the spread and 4-0 overall when the team records more than 17.1 points.

-- When Troy churns out more than 323.7 yards, the team is 0-3 against the spread and 3-1 overall.
+- Troy is 0-3 against the spread and 3-1 overall when the team picks up over 323.7 yards.

-- The Trojans have turned the ball over six more times (10 total) than the Chanticleers have forced a turnover (4) this season.
+- The Trojans have turned the ball over 10 times this season, six more turnovers than the Chanticleers have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.